anBertoli/simple-strings/docs/api.md

 ```

 ### ss_new_empty_with_free
-Build and returns a new empty ss string with length zero and `avail` bytes allocated (+ 1
+Build and returns a new empty ss string with length zero and `avail` bytes available.
+In any
-for the null terminator).
-In any case the string has an implicit null term, so 1 byte is
+case the string has an implicit null term, so 1 byte is allocated anyway.
+The ss must be freed
-allocated anyway.
-The ss must be freed after use with the provided `ss_free` function.
+after use with the provided `ss_free` function.

 Returns the newly generated string or NULL if the allocation fails.